 - Form of Government: County council-administrator/mgr

 The County operates under a commissioner/manager form of government.
-Presently, a seven-member Board of County Commissioners governs Buncombe County.
-The Chair is elected separately by all the qualified voters in Buncombe County every four years.
-Two commissioners are elected from each of the three House of Representative Districts in Buncombe County to serve staggered four-year terms.
-Each commissioner is required to reside in and represent one of the districts, and only the qualified voters of that district will be eligible to vote for that district seat.
+A three-member Board of County Commissioners (BOCC) governs Grand County.
+The Chair is appointed each year by a vote of the Board of County Commissioners.
+All three commissioners are elected to 4-year terms from each of the districts within the county.
+Each commissioner is required to reside in one of the districts, but all residents of the county vote for each of the commissioners.
+Commissioners represent all citizens within Grand County.

-The County Manager is appointed by and is responsible to the BOC to plan, direct and oversee the administration of County Departments and to ensure that all policies, orders, resolutions and regulations of the BOC are executed.
-The County Manager prepares and submits the annual budget and capital improvement program to the BOC and administers the budget once approved.
-The County Manager appoints (with BOC approval) all County officers, employees, and agents except elected officials and those whose appointment is otherwise provided for by law.
+The County Manager is appointed by and is responsible to the BOCC to plan, direct and oversee the management of County Departments and to ensure that all policies, orders, resolutions and regulations of the BOCC are executed.
+The County Manager prepares and submits the annual budget and capital improvement program to the BOCC and administers the budget once approved.
+The County Manager recruits, selects, and appoints all County officers, employees, and agents except elected officials and those whose appointment is otherwise provided for by law.
 He or she develops, evaluates performance, and takes disciplinary action as needed and is expected to develop and maintain a positive teamwork environment and provide effective, clear and timely communication.

-Buncombe County provides a full range of services including: human services, public safety, economic and physical development, environmental protection, cultural and recreational activities and others.
-The majority of the annual budget is spent on public safety, human services, and support of local public education entities.
-The County's workforce consists of more than 1,500 regular employees.
-The County has a General Fund appropriation of $318.8 million for fiscal year 2019, and actual expenditures across all governmental funds totaled more than $436 million in the 2017 audit.
-The total taxable assessment for 2019 is more than $37.3 billion in value.
-Buncombe County has an excellent credit opinion, with an AAA bond rating from both Moody's Investor Service and Standard and Poor's.
-Visit Buncombe County on the web at www.buncombecounty.org.
+Grand County provides a full range of services including: health & human services, public safety, community and economic development, licensing and registration, recording, property assessment, water resource protection, airports, road & bridge, and others.
+The majority of the annual budget is spent on public safety, human services, and county infrastructure.
+The County's workforce consists of more than 225 full-time employees.
+The County has a Total Fund appropriation of $43.8 million for fiscal year 2019, and actual expenditures across all governmental funds totaled more than $37.2 million in the 2017 audit.
+The total taxable assessment for 2018 is more than $664.7 million in value.
+Visit Grand County on the web at: www.co.grand.co.us .

 The compensation for the County Manager will be highly competitive and will include a generous fringe benefit package.
 The County will pay reasonable and customary moving expenses.